Hermes Trismegistus: Hermetic writings

 During the Renaissance, it was accepted that Hermes Trismegistus was a contemporary of Moses.
 However, after Isaac Casaubon's demonstration in 1614 that the Hermetic writings must postdate the advent of Christianity, the whole of Renaissance Hermeticism collapsed.
 As to their actual authorship:

+The French figurist Jesuit missionary to China Joachim Bouvet thought that Hermes Trismegistus, Zoroaster and the Chinese cultural hero Fuxi were actually the Biblical patriarch Enoch.

 Various critical editions of the Hermetica have been published in modern academia, such as Hermetica by Brian Copenhaver.